Get,

 What is Rubber Band Ligation?

-Internal haemorrhoids are of 4 types:
+Internal Hemorrhoids are of 4 Types:

 • Haemorrhoids which may prolapse and are irreducible – Grade IV